-- 224. As Trustees confronted the internal financial/actuarial crisis in 2009-2010, KRS was also being racked by internal Board turmoil and staff turnover, following revelations of \$12-15 million in "suspicious payments" to mysterious "placement agents," which were disguised as "fees" until discovered by a special audit.
+182. As Trustees confronted the internal financial/actuarial crisis in 2009-2010, KRS was also being racked by internal Board turmoil and staff turnover, following revelations of \$12-15 million in "suspicious payments" to mysterious "placement agents," which were disguised as "fees" until discovered by a special audit.
 As a result, the KRS CIO and ED were both fired.
-The Board Chair a retired highway patrolman was removed as Chair, but permitted to remain on the Investment Committee.
-This left Trustees with an interim ED who had no investment experience or expertise, a new Board Chair, a new CIO and a Director of Alternative Investments, none of whom had experience with or expertise in "absolute return" fund of hedge fund vehicles. - 225.
-During 2010-2011, as Trustees were being sold \$1.2-1.5 billion of Black Box funds of hedge funds, they were supported by insufficiently trained and inexperienced personnel while assessing whether to make this huge first-time, high-risk investment.
-These facts made it reckless for Trustees to rely on advice or reports from KRS staff as to the fund of hedge fund "investments" and Trustees were not acting in good faith if they did so. - 226.
-In 2010-2011, RVK was a new investment advisor to Trustees, having been hired after the prior advisor had been discharged after the 2008-2009 losses, suspicious payment scandal and Arrowhead/Camelot exotic investing losses.
-RVK had no past record of performance with KRS for Trustees to rely upon and no significant experience in fund of hedge funds vehicles, so it would be reckless and not in good faith for Trustees to place reliance on this new investment advisor in betting 10% of the fund's assets on funds of hedge funds.
+The Board Chair - a retired highway patrolman - was removed as Chair, but permitted to remain on the Investment Committee.
+This left Trustees with an interim ED who had no investment experience or expertise, a new Board Chair, a new CIO and a Director of Alternative Investments, none of whom had experience with or expertise in "absolute return" fund of hedge fund vehicles.

+183. During 2010-2011, as Trustees were being sold \$1.2-1.5 billion of Black Box funds of hedge funds, they were supported by insufficiently trained and inexperienced personnel while assessing whether to make this huge first-time, highrisk investment.
+These facts, along with the other allegations herein, made it reckless and unwarranted for Trustees to rely on advice or reports from KRS staff as to the fund of hedge fund "investments" and the Trustees were not acting in good faith, on an informed basis, or in a manner the Trustees could honestly believe was in the best interest of KRS in taking the actions described above.

+184. In 2010-2011, RVK was a new investment advisor to Trustees, having been hired after the prior advisor had been discharged after the 2008-2009 losses, suspicious payment scandal and Arrowhead/Camelot exotic investing losses.
+RVK had no past record of performance with KRS for Trustees to rely upon and no significant experience in fund of hedge funds vehicles, so it would be reckless and unwarranted for Trustees to place reliance on this new investment advisor in betting 10% of the fund's assets on funds of hedge funds.
+In doing so, the Trustees were not acting in good faith, on an informed basis or in a manner the Trustees could honestly believe was in the best interest of KRS.

-227. During 2002-2010, KRS' actuarial consultant, Cavanaugh Macdonald and fiduciary advisor, Ice Miller, had been consistently wrong and unduly compliant in the prior advice and guidance given Trustees for years - advice that had allowed Trustees to use outmoded, unrealistic and false/actuarial assumptions and AARIR, - the very errors and mistakes that had gotten them in the financial and actuarial vise - such that continued reliance on the advice and recommendations of these Defendants by Trustees was reckless, not justified nor in good faith.
+185. During 2002-2010, KRS' actuarial consultant, Cavanaugh Macdonald, had been consistently wrong and unduly compliant in the prior advice and guidance given Trustees for years - advice that had allowed Trustees to use outmoded, unrealistic and false/actuarial assumptions and AARIR, the very errors and mistakes that had gotten them in the financial and actuarial vise - such that continued reliance on the advice and recommendations of these Defendants by Trustees was reckless, not justified nor in good faith, on an informed basis or in a manner the Trustees could honestly believe was in the best interest of KRS.